Categories

 Sydney CBD as seen from Milsons Point!

-Rent is expensive and hard to come by especially in cities like Sydney and Melbourne.
+Rent is expensive and hard to come by in Sydney.
 Renting a room may be the way to go to begin with, especially if you want to live near the city, try – flatmates.com.au or gumtree for rooms to rent.

-• A form of I.D like your drivers licence, passport and your PPSN (Personal Public Service Number)
+• A form of I.D like your driver’s license, passport, and your PPSN (Personal Public Service Number)

 • References from past landlords